 If you would like to make a request or help fulfill one, join our Google group.

 It is more feasible to create your own lab equipment than ever before with the advent of 3D printing, low-cost Arduino sensors and other “maker” technologies.
 It is also possible to have citizen scientist collaborators who cannot only take data for you, but follow open-source plans to create their own equipment.
-Are you one of the pathfinders that has actually done this?
-If so, please consider bringing your creation to Pomona, CA June 11-15, 2018 for the AAAS Pacific Division’s second Scientific Maker Exhibit.
-Group exhibits are welcome.
-Objects that are the subject of work in progress or recent crowdfunding campaigns or equivalent open-source projects are encouraged.
+To learn more, come to the AAAS Pacific Division’s Third Annual Scientific Maker Exhibit and associated workshop in Pomona, CA June 15, 2018, as part of the overall AAAS Pacific Division meeting which runs June 12-15.
+The main conference page is linked below.